vaneseltine/i3egg/README.md

 - No visible ongoing countdown.
 - No builtin way to stop the timer once it has been started.
 (See: [kill](https://linux.die.net/man/1/kill).)
-- Requires [i3wm](https://i3wm.org/i3wm) (or at least an implementation of [i3-nagbar](https://build.i3wm.org/docs/i3-nagbar.html)) to function.
+- Requires [i3wm](https://i3wm.org/i3wm) (minimally, an implementation of [i3-nagbar](https://build.i3wm.org/docs/i3-nagbar.html)) to function.

-It does one thing, and does it... well...
+It does one thing, and does it... welllll...

 ### 🧙‍ Author